IBM Cloud Docs

 Replace {instance_ID} and {region} with the values that apply to your Secrets Manager service instance.
 To find the endpoint URL that is specific to your instance, you can copy it from the Endpoints page in the Secrets Manager UI.
 For more information, see Viewing your endpoint URLs

 A successful response returns the value of the engine configuration, along with other metadata.
-For more information about the required and optional request parameters, see Get a secret.
+For more information about the required and optional request parameters, see Get configuration.

 Next steps

-Now you can use Secrets Manager to dynamically generate IAM credentials for your apps.
+Now you can use Secrets Manager generate IAM credentials.
 In the Secrets Manager UI, click Secrets > Add > IAM credentials to start creating secrets.